top of page

 Bridging national security with the art of storytelling

-With a unique blend of national security expertise and strategic communications skills, I help organizations amplify their impact through compelling storytelling and targeted messaging.
-My multidisciplinary background spans military service, the defense industry, hi-tech security marketing, and creative multimedia—providing me with unique insights into defense sector communication challenges.
+With a unique blend of national security expertise and strategic communications skills, I help organizations amplify their impact through compelling storytelling and content marketing.
+My multidisciplinary background spans military service, the defense industry, hi-tech security marketing, and video/multimedia production—providing me with unique insights into defense sector communication challenges.

-My Day Job: I’m a seasoned communications strategist, multimedia producer, and writer with a strong foundation in national security and the defense industry.
+My Day Job: I’m a communications strategist, writer, and instructor with a strong foundation in national security and the defense industry.
 In my current role, I help government agencies achieve their business goals by developing and executing strategic communications campaigns that engage key audiences.
 I have extensive experience in liaising with cross-functional teams, including media relations, designers, videographers, tech editors, and executives to bring campaigns from concept to completion.

 My Workshop: In today’s fast-paced business environment, concise and compelling communication is a critical skill.
 With that in mind, I developed a full-day workshop on maximizing impact through strategic communications, story craft, and writing skills with a focus on professionals who work in government, security, hi-tech, and engineering.